 The Albino Tiger Barb is an attractive color morph of the Tiger BarbPuntius tetrazona.
-The basic form of this variety has a yellow or creamy colored background with whitish stripes.
-There are a number of Albino variations that emphasis a gold and platinum background.
+The basic form of this variety has a yellow or creamy-colored background with whitish stripes.
+A number of Albino variations are available that have a gold and platinum body color.
 They all sport beautiful red accents on the nose and fins.
-Mature specimens do tend to fade a bit, but still a school of these lively fish in a nice sized aquarium makes an awesome display.
+Mature specimens do tend to fade a bit, but a school of these lively fish in a nice-sized aquarium makes an awesome display.

 The biggest difference between these and the Tiger Barbs is that Albinos do not always have gill covers.
-When first introduced in the aquarium hobby these fish were received with mixed reactions.
+When first introduced to the aquarium hobby, these fish were received with mixed reactions.
 This mostly seemed to relate to a matter of taste.
 Some folks fell in love with these little pretties, while others were indifferent.
-Consequently they had been less poplar than the regular Tiger Barbs, but were still readily available.
-However with some of the great developments in red, gold, and platinum strains, they are becoming more sought after.
-These are called such things as Gold Tiger Barb, Golden Platinum Tiger Barb, Albino Golden Tiger Barb, Red Tiger Barb, Blood Red Tiger Barb, and so forth.
+Consequently, they have been less popular than the regular Tiger Barbs but are still readily available.
+However, with some great developments in red, gold, and platinum strains, they are becoming more sought after.
+These variations are sold under names such as Gold Tiger Barb, Golden Platinum Tiger Barb, Albino Golden Tiger Barb, Red Tiger Barb, Blood Red Tiger Barb, and so forth.

-These varieties are easy to keep so are well suited to aquarists of all experience levels.
-Their aquarium needs, care and feeding are the same as their parentage.
+These fish are easy to keep, so well-suited to aquarists of all experience levels.
+Their aquarium needs, care, and feeding are the same as those of the Tiger Barb.
 They are quite hardy as long as their water is kept clean with regular water changes.
-They are lively and active so need plenty of room to swim.
-The aquarium can be planted around the sides and back of the tank to give them lots of open swimming area in the middle.
+These lively, active fish need plenty of room to swim.
+Plant their aquarium around the sides and back but leave them plenty of open space for swimming.

-They are very active, fast swimming fish that need to be kept in a school.
-They will do best in a school of at least six or seven fishes.
-They are rather nippy and in a school they will quickly establish a "pecking order".
+These active, fast-swimming fish need to be kept in a school and will do best with at least 6 or 7 fishes.
+They are rather nippy and will quickly establish a "pecking order."
 Their nipping tendency seems to be demonstrated most when they are kept individually or in a smaller group.
-With a larger school they are too busy chasing each other to bother with their other tank mates.
-Still they should not be kept with slow swimming or long-finned fishes such as gouramis and angelfish, but will do very well in a community tank with other active species.
-Kept singly they can become aggressive.
+In a larger school, they are too busy chasing each other to bother with other tankmates.
+Still, they should not be kept with slow-swimming or long-finned fishes such as gouramis and angelfish, but will do very well in a community tank with other active species.
+Kept singly, they can become aggressive.

 For a very attractive effect in your aquarium try a mixed school by combining the pretty Albino Barbs with some regular Tiger Barbs.
 This provides a nice contrast of swift moving, darting color.
 You can add other varieties as well, including the Longfin Tiger Barb which was developed for longer finnage, and the Green Tiger Barb.
 Mixing more varieties works equally well and creates a really exciting effect.